 Our expanding older generation are extending their lives and at the same time increasing the quality of their lives due to good quality health care and advancements in medicine.
 However, it appears that in some cases older people who once maintained good dental and oral care are letting this slip as the years continue to pass.
 Keeping our natural teeth further into life means there is a greater need for support daily, dental treatment and restorative work, as well as more care for unrestored teeth.

 There are many factors which may make older people more susceptible to dental diseases, including use of medications.
-For the best chance of keeping teeth and gums healthy, it’s important to brush at least twice a day with a fluoride-containing toothpaste, floss and to see a dentist regularly.
-Based on the health of your teeth and gums, your dentist will decide how often you should visit them for a check-up; the recommendation is likely to be between 12 and 24 months, although it can be as often as every six months.
+For the best chance of keeping teeth and gums healthy, the NHS says that it’s important to brush at least twice a day with a fluoride-containing toothpaste, floss and to see a dentist regularly.
+Age UK say that based on the health of your teeth and gums, your dentist will decide how often you should visit them for a check-up; the recommendation is likely to be between 12 and 24 months, although it can be as often as every six months.
 It’s worth noting when looking after an elderly person that dental treatment is free if you or your partner receive Guarantee credit part of Pension Credit.

 Sometimes an elderly person is unable to maintain daily dental care, and so carers or family member will have to help by flossing and brushing their teeth for them and making sure that they attend the dentist.
 There are special toothbrushes that are curved and ergonomically designed to be more comfortable for brushing someone else’s teeth.
-If your loved one is having difficulty with brushing and flossing, talk to a dentist or hygienist who can provide helpful tips or a different approach.
+The Amercian Dental Society says that if your loved one is having difficulty with brushing and flossing, talk to a dentist or hygienist who can provide helpful tips or a different approach.
 There are dentists who specialise in caring for the elderly and disabled and you can locate a specialist through the Special Care Dentistry Association’s referral directory.

 For those who wear dentures - and lot of elderly people do - it’s important to pay close attention to the wearers eating habits.
-If they’re having difficulty eating or are not eating as much as usual, denture problems could be the cause.
+According to Mouth Healthy, if they’re having difficulty eating or are not eating as much as usual, denture problems could be the cause.

-Here are a few tips for keeping dentures in great shape:
+Here are a few tips from WebMD for keeping dentures in great shape:

 • Handle dentures with great care.
 To avoid accidentally dropping them, stand over a folded towel or a full sink of water when handling them.